 A Scenic, Intimate 55+ Community in Northern California, The Vineyard Boasts Single Family Homes, Two Lakes, Distant Mountain Views and Reasonable HOA Fees

 Tucked in the shadow of the Cascade Mountains in north central California, The Vineyard is an intimate, gated 55+ community developed by Chase and Taylor, Inc. It has just 207 homes and was built from 1987 to 2003.

 Floor plans in the 207 properties range from about 1,200 square feet to 2,400 square feet.
 Most homes have two bedrooms, two baths, a stucco exterior, a two car garage, and an easy-to-maintain backyard.
 Larger models may have up to four bedrooms.
 Special features include tall ceilings, custom built bookcases and a wet bar.
 Homeowners also enjoy lake and greenbelt vistas.
 The Vineyard is compact, and its sidewalk-lined streets are laid out in such a way as to minimize traffic noise.

-Prices usually begin in the high-$200,000s and top out in the high-$300,000s.
-The HOA fee is only $95 per month.
+Prices currently begin in the low- to mid-$400,000s.
+The HOA fee is about $267 per month.
 Please verify these prices with a Realtor as they are subject to change.

 This is a pretty community, with mature landscaping, a small vineyard, distant mountain views and two large lakes.
 One lake has a center island with a gazebo and a bridge from the shore, creating a scenic tableau.
 Many a resident takes advantage of the paved walking path that surrounds the water.

 The nicely appointed clubhouse has a ballroom, a couryard and a card room.
 Neighbors meet here for book chats, painting classes, and happy hours.
 The outdoor pool is surrounded by bocce ball and shuffleboard courts.
 Residents have access to a large RV parking lot, too.